lilgallon/DynamicLedStrips/README.md

 ## Goals:

-- [ ] Change intensity of the light according to the sound played by the default output device
+- [x] Change intensity of the light according to the sound played by the default output device
+- [ ] Change the LEDs color according to the screen main color
 - [ ] Ask for the user to select the device, the service, and the characteristic
 - [ ] Allow the user to save that by giving them command line arguments to run the program
 - [ ] Allow the user to start this app in the foreground on windows startup